 - Helping you with your personal testimony and preparing you for tough questions from the judge

 It is important to know that not all evidence is allowed in these cases.
 Only certain evidence is "admissible in court."
-Your family lawyer will know right away what is useful for your court case or not.
+Your family lawyer will immediately know what is useful for your court case.

 Important note: If your situation involves domestic violence, orders for protection, or other court orders, you should use an attorney.
 These types of cases are often better handled attorney-to-attorney.
-They need to keep certain information, like your home address, off the record.
+They must keep certain information, like your home address, off the record.
 While you may have an order of protection for an ex-partner, they can still win visitation.
-Keeping you safe is the top priority, and a good lawyer knows how to represent your best interests.
+Keeping you safe is the top priority; a good lawyer knows how to represent your best interests.

-Option 3: Hybrid Legal Advice, DIY, and Meditation Approach
+Option 3: Hybrid Legal Advice, DIY, and Mediation Approach

 Even if the other parent isn't entirely willing to cooperate, you may have some options to save money while handling a child custody dispute:

-- You can save money by handling all paperwork and case prep yourself, but this is a large, time-consuming feat.
+- You can save money by handling all paperwork and case prep, but this is a large, time-consuming feat.

 - You can have an attorney only for your court hearings.
-Just remember that the case will not be as strong if the attorney gets involved last minute, so involving them early is a good idea.
+Remember that the case will not be as strong if the attorney gets involved last minute, so involving them early is a good idea.

 - An attorney can work with your ex-partner to compromise on a parenting plan, which keeps the case out of court.

-- You can also use a lawyer to try to convince the other parent to use mediation if they refused before.
+- You can also use a lawyer to convince the other parent to use mediation if they refused before.

 Situations When You Need a Custody Attorney

-Both parents have the right to seek custody of their children — with or without an attorney.
-However, some factors make the case lean in favor of one side or the other.
+Both parents can seek custody of their children — with or without an attorney.
+But some factors make the case lean toward one side.